theia-dev/pdom/docs/configuration.rst

    $ pdom.config --out 'my_new.ini'

-It will guide you through the process of collecting all relevant information.
+It will guide you through the process by collecting all relevant information.
 For the parameters of the initial molecule, it is helpful to look up its chemID in `PubChem <https://pubchem.ncbi.nlm.nih.gov>`_ before you start the process.
 This enables the automatic gathering of the molecule parameters from this database.